bbauska/meta-react-basics/README.md

   alt="."
   width="40%" />
 </p>
-But for now, you should understand that the equivalent code in JavaScript consists of two primary steps.
+<p>But for now, you should understand that the equivalent code in
+JavaScript consists of two primary steps.
 First, you should use JavaScript to plug into these specific HTML elements on what you'd like to listen to for an event.
-In the previous example, the HTML element is button, which signals that it's a target element for allowing JavaScript to take control of the HTML structure.
+In the previous example, the HTML element is button, which signals that it's a target element for allowing JavaScript to take control of the HTML structure.</p>

-Second, once you've got access to an HTML element with JavaScript, you can then use the built-in add <b>EventListener</b> method on the document object to attach a specific event listener.
+<p>Second, once you've got access to an HTML element with JavaScript, you
+can then use the built-in add <b>EventListener</b> method on the document object to attach a specific event listener.</p>

-When you apply this method to the previous example, HTML is removed from the equation, but the code on the other hand, is a bit more complicated.
+<p>When you apply this method to the previous example, HTML is removed from
+the equation, but the code on the other hand, is a bit more complicated.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~ w2-s04-e.
 (1xx) ~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->